maxime-esa/asn1scc/README.md

 1. Install the [Mono MDK](http://www.mono-project.com).

+2. Execute `xbuild` (or `msbuild` in Mono 5.0 and newer) in ASN1SCC's directory.

-2. Execute ASN1SCC's `./build.sh` - and the compiler will be built.
+3. Built compiler will be available in `Asn1f2/bin/Debug` folder.

 ## Under Linux